SealedSaint/ibotta_platform_dev/README.md

 It can be accessed at `18.220.164.93:3000`.

+The store has already been initialized with the English dictionary through the [Load from File](#load-from-file) endpoint.
+If you need to load the dictionary again (maybe after deleting all words), you can use this endpoint again.
+It only takes about a second to load.

-You shouldn't need to do anything with the files in the repo, but the documentation about the API endpoints below may be useful to you.
+You shouldn't need to do anything with the files in the repo, but the documentation about the [API endpoints](#endpoints) below may be useful to you.

 ### Working with the Repo
 This API uses Node.
 Make sure you have Node installed, then run the following commands: